dsccommunity/ActiveDirectoryDsc/README.md

 * **Description**: The OU description property (optional).
 * **ProtectedFromAccidentalDeletion**: Valid values are 'Yes' and 'No'.
 If not specified, it defaults to 'Yes'.
 * **Ensure**: Specifies whether the OU is present or absent.
 Valid values are 'Present' and 'Absent'.
 It not specified, it defaults to 'Present'.
 * **Credential**: User account credentials used to perform the operation .
-Note: if not running on a domain controller, this is required.
+Note: _if not running on a domain controller, this is required_.

 ## Versions